Chris Finlayson: Legal career

 Finlayson was admitted to the Bar as a barrister and solicitor in 1981.
 He was a partner in Brandon Brookfield from 1986 to 1990 and then in Bell Gully from 1991 to 2003.
 In the 1990s, when Winston Peters was expelled from the National Party, Finlayson was a legal advisor to the party.
 He practised as a barrister sole at the Barristers.Comm chambers from 2003 until 2005, when he entered Parliament.

 At Bell Gully he spent years fighting for Ngāi Tahu against the government, pursuing its treaty claims through a series of high-profile court battles.
-"I used to love going to the office in the morning when we were suing the Crown" Finlayson said in a speech in 2009.
+"I used to love going to the office in the morning when we were suing the Crown," Finlayson said in a speech in 2009.
 "Ngāi Tahu mastered the art of aggressive litigation, whether it was suing the Waitangi Tribunal and [National Treaty negotiations minister] Doug Graham or the Director-General of Conservation.
 It was take no prisoners and it resulted in a good settlement."
 The signing of the Treaty deal with Ngāi Tahu in 1997 was the highlight of his legal career.

 Since his admission, Finlayson has appeared in all courts of New Zealand, including seven appearances before the Privy Council, including as counsel for the New Zealand Bar Association in Harley v McDonald [2001] 2 WLR 1749 and counsel for the British Government in R v Attorney General for England and Wales (a decision of the Privy Council delivered on 17 March 2003).
 He has extensive experience appearing before tribunals and local authorities in New Zealand.
 He taught at the Faculty of Law of Victoria University of Wellington.

-Finlayson co-authored McGechan on Procedure, a text on the practice and procedure of the Courts of New Zealand, and was the founding editor of the Procedure Reports of New Zealand.
+Finlayson was a co-author of McGechan on Procedure, a text on the practice and procedure of the Courts of New Zealand, for its editions between1984 and 2008 and was the founding editor of the Procedure Reports of New Zealand.
 He has written papers on many subjects, including intellectual property, litigation and conflicts of interest and has presented New Zealand Law Society seminars on High Court practice, conflicts of interest and limitation.

 On 13 December 2012, Finlayson was recommended by Prime Minister John Key for appointment by the Governor-General as Queen's Counsel, based on his role as Attorney-General, before representing New Zealand in the International Court of Justice in a case against Japan's whaling programme.

 After completing nearly fourteen years as a member of Parliament, Finlayson returned to his legal career.
 He practices at Bankside Chambers in Auckland.
-He represented Labour MP Louisa Wall when she challenged the Labour Party over her deselection in 2020.
+High-profile cases he has been involved in include representing Labour MP Louisa Wall when she challenged the Labour Party over her deselection in 2020, representing Ngāi Tahu in its freshwater case against the Crown in the High Court in 2025, and advising Te Pāti Māori MPs on their Privileges Committee summons in 2025.